PolymathNetwork/polymath-core/README.md

 # Stepping through an issuance with the CLI Tool
+First, assure that you have [setup Polymath Core properly](#Setting-up-Polymath-Core).

 The CLI (Command Line Interface) ST-20 Generator tool is a wizard-like script that will guide technical users in the creation and deployment of an ST-20 token.
 The commands are operated from a *nix command prompt (unix or mac).